 2. Smartphone test

-Lambda@Edge is an excellent solution for CloudFront distributions if you want to improve performance, generate dynamic content based on attributes of requests or response, add security layers, or handle different origins, to mention some uses.
+Lambda@Edge is an excellent solution for CloudFront distributions if you want to improve performance, generate dynamic content based on attributes of requests or responses, add security layers, or handle different origins, to mention some uses.
 In this article, we show how to associate with a trigger a CloudFront Distribution to serve dynamic content based on the device and use the origin request event for the cache behavior.